processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :   Drop most “standalone” Chat State Notifications (as defined in
 	[`XEP-0085`](http://xmpp.org/extensions/xep-0085.html)) while a
 	client indicates inactivity.
-The default value is `false`.
+The default value is `true`.

 `queue_presence: true|false`

 :   While a client is inactive, queue presence stanzas that indicate
 	(un)availability.
 The latest queued stanza of each contact is delivered as soon as the client becomes active again.
-The default value is `false`.
+The default value is `true`.

 Example: